top of page

 1500年以上にわたる武道の伝統

-Alaskan Kempo begins in approximately 1958 with my father learning combatives in basic training in the U.S. Army and then serving in the Alaska National Guard.
+Alaskan Kempo begins in approximately 1958 with my father learning combatives (hand-to-hand combat) in basic training in the U.S. Army and then serving in the Alaska National Guard (1958-1966).
 Rising to the rank of Sergeant First Class in the infantry.
 He joined forces learning as he fought his friend, Stuart sensei, many times drawing blood in the fighting exchanges.
 Cmdr Cunningham remembers as a little boy watching the bloodfest as the conditioning was so visceral and impressionable to a young mind.
 He knew this was his life's path.
 The way of the warrior.

 Alaskan Kempo Historical Lineage